Computed Tomography (CT Scan)

 What is a CT Scan?

 Computed tomography (CT scans) are commonly used to diagnose muscle and bone disorders, determine the location of tumors and infections, guide procedures, such as surgery and radiation therapies, identify diseases and conditions, such as cancer and heart disease, and detect internal bleeding and injuries.

 CT scans are widely used across the medical field to perform diagnostic exams.
-Because diagnostic imaging is so important to a patient’s care plan, Doylestown Hospital provides advanced CT imaging studies - usually performed only at large university medical centers.
+Because diagnostic imaging is so important to a patient's care plan, Doylestown Health provides advanced CT imaging studies, usually performed only at large university medical centers.

 iDose4 CT Scan

 iDose4 is an iterative reconstruction technique that gives radiologists control of the dial so they can personalize image quality depending on clinical needs at low dose.
 When used in combination with the advanced CT scan technologies this provides a unique approach to managing important factors in patient care – a new era in low energy, low dose and low injected contrast imaging.

 With iDose4, radiologists can personalize image quality based on each patient's specific needs.
 This technology makes it possible to drastically reduce radiation dose without compromising image quality.
 This low dose CT scan minimize the risk to all patients, especially children and young adults who are more susceptible to overexposure to radiation.

 Benefits of iDose4 CT Scan